nye-duo/Duo-DSpace/README.md

 DUO Extensions for DSpace
 =========================

-This module contains plugins, extensions, and configuration for the DSpace implementation at the University of Oslo (DUO).
+This module contains plugins, extensions, and configuration for a DSpace implementation which will

+1. Support SWORDv2 deposit from StudentWeb
+2. Support harvesting content directly from CRISTIN

 Installation
 ------------

+FIXME: this should be created installed overlay, to avoid complex installation

 1. Build the code